shenlin192/o2t-stock-client/README.md

        }
 ````

-- Use D3 to do all the math but leave DOM manipulate to React by defining SVG tags:
+- Use D3 to do all the math but leave DOM manipulation to React by defining SVG tags:
 ````jsx harmony
  return (
   <svg>